Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/active-passive/active-passive-geo-distribution.md

 After hitting **OK** (disk icon) button, the following screen will appear:
 ![Second Peering](./img/second-peering.png)

 Then proceed to press the "Update" button to complete the operation.
-If the request was successful, it will show the status in t he **Replica Of** field as follows:
+If the request was successful, it will show the status in the **Replica Of** field as follows:
 ![Second replica success](./img/second-replica-success.png)

 Finally, run "set foo bar" command on the glau-master-db and see the data being replicated to the two replicas as shown below: